-Example 45 Consider again the sample rule given in Section 5.6.5.
+Example 47 Consider again the sample rule given in Section 5.8.5.
 The rule is submitted to the ECA engine, which registers the event pattern via the GRH at the snoopy composite event detection engine.
 When the event pattern is detected for some flight, snoopy informs the ECA engine.
-The ECA engine submits the query with flight and date to the GRH which forwards it to a domain broker that supports the travel domain and receives a set of extended answer tuples (flight, date, booking, name).
+The ECA engine submits the query with flight and date to the GRH which forwards it to a query engine which in turn contacts a domain broker that supports the travel domain.
+The query engine returns a set of extended answer tuples (flight, date, booking, name) to the ECA engine.
 The ECA engine then submits the action component with the obtained variable bindings via the GRH to the CCS engine.
 The CCS engine starts two concurrent threads.
-The first of them just submits for each tuple of variable bindings (i.e., for each person) the atomic action < travel:reserve-room .../> to a domain broker that supports the travel domain (which will in turn invoke the reservation at the indicated hotel).
+The first of them just submits for each tuple of variable bindings (i.e., for each person) the atomic action <travel:reserve-room .../> to a domain broker that supports the travel domain (which will in turn invoke the reservation at the indicated hotel).
 The second thread first (again via the GRH and a travel domain broker) evaluates the test whether the given booking is a business class booking - all tuples where this is not the case are removed.
 Then, it extends the variable bindings by phone.
-Finally, the action <comm:send-sms .../> together with the (remaining) tuples is sent to the GHR which forwards it to a domain broker that supports the comm domain, which will then forward it to an appropriate service node that sends the message.
+Finally, the action <comm:send-sms $\dots/>$ together with the (remaining) tuples is sent to the GHR which forwards it to a domain broker that supports the comm domain, which will then forward it to an appropriate service node that sends the message.